National Center for Healthcare Leadership|

 - To the greatest extent possible, refrain from making ‘soft offers’ (i.e., informal indications of interest in making an offer), as they create risks of misunderstanding and can jeopardize NCAF’s efforts to create a climate of fair and balanced decision-making.”

-- Adhering to the uniform offer date by refraining from making any formal or informal offers, which will allow students and fellowship sitesadequate time for the interview process.
+- Adhering to the uniform offer date by refraining from making any formal or informal offers, which will allow students and fellowship sites adequate time for the interview process.
 There is a 6-week period between the application deadline and the offer date.
+For Fall of 2018, the uniform, initial offer period begins no sooner than Monday, November 12

 - Complying with the uniform offer acceptance time period of no less than 24 hours from time of the offer

-During the fellowship engagement, fellowship program administrators should adopt good development practices by:
+During the fellowship engagement, fellowship site administrators should adopt good development practices by:

 - Providing a high-quality program and experience for the fellows they recruit and work with